 - Minimum 2L of Water per person and prepared food

-- Toilet Plan – Whether planning serious business for the drop toilets at the head of the trail, a portable toilet with human waste disposal bags, or the tried and tested trowel.
+- Toilet Plan – Try to plan serious business for the drop toilets at the head of the trail, pack a portable toilet with human waste disposal bags, or bring the tried and tested trowel.
 Don’t forget toilet paper!

 With the nearest toilet over a mile away, you have to go back to the basics if you didn’t bring your own:

 - Choose a location that is at least 100’ away from the trail and your DIY White Sands campground.